yegor256/blog/_drafts/tests.md

 The main purpose of my unit tests is to help me code.
 They are the [safety net]({% pst 2022/jul/2022-07-05-safety-net %}) --- they catch me when I make a mistake.
-Let's say, I edit a few files that I edited a few years ago and, of course, do it wrong.
+Let's say, I edit a few files that I edited a few years ago and, of course, this time I do it wrong.
 Then, I run all 500 unit tests in the project and ... ten of them turn red.
 Pay attention, I don't say "fail," because, just like a safety net around a building, failed tests are the tests that _didn't_ catch a falling hammer and didn't spot a bug just introduced.